RUN-KAIST/AlgoContestSlackBot/README.md

 python test.py
 ```

-The alternative way is to run chalice on the local environment.
+The alternative way to test is running chalice on the local environment.
 Install chalice and http with the following link: https://github.com/awslabs/chalice

 In MAC, write following commands to the terminal to test if the function works correctly.